Give Your Empty-Nest Parents Some Tech-Support Love

 The Browser

 We all use bookmarks.
 The bookmark toolbar makes it easy with a single click to open up email, Facebook and all your parents’ favorite web sites.
 However, both Firefox and Chrome let you make that toolbar disappear, which can create real confusion to people who don’t understand why the links to their favorite sites are playing hide-and-seek.
 To avoid a phone call from mom when you’re studying for tomorrow’s English test, include instructions on how to make it visible.
-For Firefox, include a screen shot that shows the View menu buy levitra professional online with the checkbox for “Bookmarks Toolbar” checked.
+For Firefox, include a screen shot that shows the View menu with the checkbox for “Bookmarks Toolbar” checked.
 For Chrome, it’s just a matter of typing CTRL-SHIFT-B.

 YouTube